 Q: There are a number of 4 in 1s on the list, do the pillow versions provide the same level of comfort as a proper travel pillow?

 A: No, whilst you get some support if you need proper neck or lumbar support then opt for a travel pillow that is not just a rolled up blanket.

-Size / Space: Another important factor you need to consider is how much space having this travel blanket is going to cost you.
-Weight in certain scenarios is a factor.
+Size: Another important factor you need to consider is how much space having this travel blanket is going to cost you.
 For instance, if your blanket can’t be placed into a pouch or rolled up easily for transportation.
 As you can see from our list above they do come in many shapes & sizes and most often the trade-off is between having something that is thicker, super comfy, soft and thinner & lightweight.